bag3318/RockPaperScissors/docs/Code.md

       end
-      def player_outcome(plays) # define method for the player's outcome while passing in a parameter of type array return :WIN  if Constants::WINNERS.include?(plays) # return a win if the one of the sub-arrays in the winners array is called return :LOSE if Constants::LOSERS.include?(plxays) # return a loss if any of the mapped sub-arrays in the losers constant is present return :TIE  if !:WIN | !:LOSE # return a tie if not (!x) win or if not loose end
+      def player_outcome(plays) # define method for the player's outcome while passing in a parameter of type array return :WIN  if Constants::WINNERS.include?(plays) # return a win if the one of the sub-arrays in the winners array is called return :LOSE if Constants::LOSERS.include?(plays) # return a loss if any of the mapped sub-arrays in the losers constant is present return :TIE  if !:WIN | !:LOSE # return a tie if not (!x) win or if not loose end
       def final_outcome(pl,co) # define final outcome method